Service

 - Development Tools: Access code editors, database admin tools (e.g. pgAdmin), monitoring dashboards (e.g. Grafana)

-- Multi-Port Services: Expose different services from the same container on different ports (e.g. frontend and API)
+- Multi-Port Services: Expose different services from the same container or VM on different ports (e.g. frontend and API)

 Service resources bridge the gap between isolated lab environments and user browser access, enabling realistic web application scenarios.